-Whether you’re new to our wonderful community (hello!) or a seasoned sitter with a plethora of pet sits to your name, it's always a sound idea to regularly review your sitter profile - and make it as perfect as can be.
+Whether you’re new to the TrustedHousesitters community or a seasoned sitter with a plethora of pet sits to your name, it's always a sound idea to regularly review your sitter profile - and make it the best it can be.

-And who better to help you build the perfect sitter profile, than our pet parent members themselves?
-That’s right - we’ve listened to a handful of our trusty pet parent members to find out exactly what they’re looking for in a sitter's profile - and here they are.
-Consider it your pet sitter profile cheat sheet (you can thank us later).
+And who better to help you build the perfect sitter profile than our pet parent members themselves?
+We’ve listened to a handful of our trusted members to find out exactly what they’re looking for in a sitter's profile - and here they are.

 Trending posts